MetallData/json_logic/README.md

 [Clippy](https://github.com/LLNL/clippy) is a companion library for Python that creates Json objects that can be evaluated by JsonLogicCpp.

 ## Authors
-Peter Pirkelbauer (pirkelbauer at llnl dot gov)
+Peter Pirkelbauer (pirkelbauer2 at llnl dot gov)

 ## License